Parle Products has moved its entire media business to TME-MPG combine. The size of the business win is estimated to be in the range of Rs 45-50 crore.

 In May 2010, Parle Products had put its media mandate to review.
 The results had ended a long-standing partnership between Parle and TME India.
 While in July 2010, Maxus India was awarded the entire Parle Products portfolio, a month later, Parle brought TME back on its roster.

 Parle Products, which is present in the country for nearly 80 years, has been India's largest manufacturer of biscuits and confectionery.
-Some of the known brands from the Parle Products' stable include ParleG, Krack Jack, Mango Bite, Hide & Seek, and Melody.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+Some of the known brands from the Parle Products' stable include ParleG, Krack Jack, Mango Bite, Hide & Seek, and Melody.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days